-“My father got solar panels on his house way back, I’m going to say 25 years ago (back when solar was in its infancy), and It’s always been something that’s kind of been in the back of my mind.”
-She said, “I’m glad that solar in Seattle is remarkably good considering how much overcast days we have and that it can actually be better than some other places that get really hot.”
+“My father got solar panels on his house way back, I’m going to say 25 years ago (back when solar was in its infancy), and it’s always been something that’s kind of been in the back of my mind.”
+She said, “I’m glad that solar in Seattle is remarkably good considering how many overcast days we have and that it can actually be better than some other places that get really hot.”
 Laura nailed that fact on the head.
 High heat reduces solar panel efficiencies.
 “We bought this house [four years ago] without really having solar in mind, but it has this beautiful south-facing roof that was just begging to have solar panels put on it.”
-Laura admits: “It took a little while for the thought to gel in my head that… (oh!) this is the perfect house for solar panels.”
+Laura admits, “It took a little while for the thought to gel in my head that… (oh!) this is the perfect house for solar panels.”

-Laura and her husband Benjamin didn’t just run out there and impulsively hire someone to do the project for them though.
+Laura and her husband Benjamin didn’t just run out there and impulsively hire someone to do the project for them, though.
 They did their due diligence in selecting the right company for the job.
 “We got four different estimates.”
 Laura was impressed by the professional appearance of the Sunergy Systems website compared to some others she’d seen.
 She liked seeing the honesty in Sunergy Systems’ estimation of how long it would take for the solar panels to pay for themselves, specifically the conservative projected annual utility electric rate increases.
-“I was looking at one of the other company’s estimations (compared to Seattle City Light’s planned rate increases) and I thought man, you guys don’t have to lie.
+“I was looking at one of the other company’s estimations (compared to Seattle City Light’s planned rate increases), and I thought, man, you guys don’t have to lie.
 So, we scratched them off the list right off the bat.”

 When I asked Laura about the installation process, she had lovely words to share about her experience.
 “Yeah!
 We were very pleased with the entire outcome.”
-She also shared: “The roofer had some supply-chain issues and so he was late getting the roof on.
+She also shared: “The roofer had some supply chain issues, and so he was late getting the roof on.
 The solar guys and the roof guys had to coordinate pretty well because they were essentially working at the same time.”
 Laura said: “The installation was very quick, and it made remarkably little noise.”

-It was at the end of July, and just six weeks before our chat, that Laura had her new Sunergy Systems solar array installed on her Seattle rooftop.
+It was at the end of July, just six weeks before our chat, that Laura had her new Sunergy Systems solar array installed on her Seattle rooftop.
 “It has been enormously cool going solar!”
 She has a favorite part though: “The coolest thing is being able to go onto the website and check out how much energy has been produced in a given day. . . .
 It’s been really fun to see that (oh yeah!) we’re producing tons of electricity!”